mrex-tech/hiring2020/README.md

-# Internships and Jobs for College Students
+# Jobs for College Students
 This document will be updated regularly as new information becomes available. **Alternatively, you can use our website** - [www.hiring20.com](https://hiring20.com/)

 If you are actively hiring or know of companies actively hiring, please let us know by mailing us at cr@hiring20.com